curelladeng/MTA-Turnstile-Data/Project_Proposal.md

 * SQLite

 ### MVP Goal
-Observe correlations between the subway usages and the COVID cases in NYC and by boroughs.
+Observe whether there's any correlation between the subway usages and the COVID cases in NYC and by boroughs.